alaffin12/bestiary/_posts/2017-09-10-ancient-white-dragon.markdown

 ***Cold Breath (Recharge 5-6).*** The dragon exhales an icy blast in a 90-foot cone.
 Each creature in that area must make a DC 22 Constitution saving throw, taking 72 (l6d8) cold damage on a failed save, or half as much damage on a successful one.

+**Legendary Actions**
+The ancient white dragon can take 3 legendary actions, choosing from the options below.
+Only one legendary action option can be used at a time, and only at the end of another creature’s turn.
+The ancient white dragon regains spent legendary actions at the start of its turn.

+***Detect.*** The dragon makes a Wisdom (Perception) check.

+***Tail Attack.*** The dragon makes a tail attack.

+***Wing Attack (Costs 2 Actions).*** The dragon beats its wings.
+Each creature within 15 ft. of the dragon must succeed on a DC 23 Dexterity saving throw or take 15 (2d6 + 8) bludgeoning damage and be knocked prone.
+The dragon can then fly up to half its flying speed.